Komogoto/TechBag.app/content/_index.md

 ---
-description: "What is TechBag.app?"
+description: "TechBag.app is a platform providing a number of opensource tools useful to computer technicians, system and network administrators..."
 ---

-TechBag.app is a platform providing a number of opensource tools useful to computer technicians, system and network administrators ....
+TechBag.app is a platform providing a number of opensource tools useful to computer technicians, system and network administrators...